Jieyang Chaoshan International Airport: History

 The city of Shantou was formerly served by Shantou Waisha Airport, a dual-use military and civil airport.
 Construction of Jieyang Chaoshan Airport began on 16 June 2009 with a total investment of 3.8 billion yuan.
 In November 2011, the Chinese Ministry of Environmental Protection halted the construction of the airport due to unauthorized deviations from the approved environmental impact report.
 The airport authorities submitted a revised environmental impact report, which gained approval from the ministry.
 Jieyang Chaoshan Airport was opened on 15 December 2011, when all civil flights were transferred from the old Waisha Airport, which remains in use as a military air base.
 On 10 July 2014, the Chinese government officially gave the airport international status, after having operated international flights for a number of years already.

+On December 5, 2019, Jieyang Chaoshan International Airport completed its runway extension project, increasing the runway length from the original 2,800 meters to 3,200 meters.
+With this upgrade, the airfield classification was raised from 4D to 4E, enabling the airport to accommodate wide‑body aircraft such as the Boeing 787 and Airbus A330.
+This enhancement laid the foundation for launching direct long‑haul routes to Europe and North America.

+As of December 2022, the terminal building covered 113,000 square meters, with 56 civil aviation stands.
+The runway was 3,200 meters long and 45 meters wide.
+The airport was designed to handle 14.5 million passengers annually, 90,000 tons of cargo and mail, and 100,000 aircraft movements.

+In 2024, the airport recorded a total of 70,498 aircraft movements and 8.666 million passengers for the year, representing year‑on‑year increases of 16.2% and 20.7% respectively.
+During the 2024 Spring Festival travel period, daily passenger throughput exceeded 37,000, with 264 aircraft movements—both new historical highs.

+For the 2024–2025 winter–spring flight season, Jieyang Chaoshan International Airport had 25 airlines in operation, with 1,862 weekly flights, serving 71 destinations and operating 81 routes.

+Jieyang Chaoshan International Airport is the largest operating base for the domestically produced ARJ21 regional jet (now commonly known as C909).
+From January to August 2025, the C909 aircraft operated 18,494 flights at Jieyang Chaoshan Airport, accounting for 34% of total airport movements, with an annual growth rate of 48.5%.